-Abstract nouns in English: Usage, examples and exercises
+Abstract Nouns in English: Usage, Examples, and Exercises

 by Johnny Jacks